Efthimis Kioumourtzoglou: Academic career

-Kioumurtzoglou is a Professor Emeritus, at the Democritus University of Thrace.
+Kioumourtzoglou is a Professor Emeritus, at the Democritus University of Thrace.
 He has also worked as a professor at the Aristotle University of Thessaloniki, and at the University of Nicosia, Cyprus.
 From 1988 to 2004, he was a director of the 2004 Athens Summer Olympic Games Organizing Committee.
-Kioumurtzoglou has published 135 scientific articles, as well as 9 books on basketball and motor learning.
+Kioumourtzoglou has published 135 scientific articles, as well as 9 books on basketball and motor learning.